elastic/elasticsearch/CONTRIBUTING.md

 If you would like to contribute a new feature or a bug fix to Elasticsearch, please discuss your idea first on the Github issue.
 If there is no Github issue for your idea, please open one.
-It may be that somebody is already working on it, or that there are particular issues that you should know about before starting the implementation.
+It may be that somebody is already working on it, or that there are particular complexities that you should know about before starting the implementation.
 There are often a number of ways to fix a problem and it is important to find the right approach before spending time on a PR that cannot be merged.